alexandrsudakov24/FlowMoney/README.md

 From the transaction form, a transaction can be set to **Now** (immediate, the default), **Once** (applied automatically on a future date you pick), or **Monthly** (repeats indefinitely on the same day each month, clamped to the last day of shorter months, e.g. Jan 31 → Feb 28).
 Pending entries are excluded from dashboard totals and analytics until they fire, and are managed from Profile → Scheduled Payments.
 Firing runs client-side (no server/Cloud Functions in this project), so it applies the next time any device with the app open syncs — not necessarily at the exact moment the date arrives.

+## AI Insights

+Gemini (`gemini-2.5-flash`) reads a compact stats summary — category totals for the current and previous month, percent change per category, spending spikes (≥50% growth, not a negligible amount), and a 3-month moving average — and returns 3–6 short insights, each with a severity (info/warning/critical).
+No raw data (individual transactions, notes) is sent, only the aggregated numbers.
+Results are cached in Firestore (`users/{uid}/settings/insights` or `families/{familyId}/settings/insights`), so a family shares one set of insights and one regeneration cooldown.
+Regeneration is manual, gated by a 24h cooldown per user/family.

+**Setup**: get a key at [aistudio.google.com/apikey](https://aistudio.google.com/apikey) and set `VITE_GEMINI_API_KEY` in `.env`.
+Since the key ships in the client bundle, **before deploying to production** you must restrict it in Google Cloud Console → Credentials by HTTP referrer, allowing only your Firebase Hosting domain(s) and `localhost` for local development — this is the only thing preventing anyone from lifting the key out of the bundle and using it themselves.

 ---

 # FlowMoney (Русский)